redacademy/best-fall-2016/themes/best-challenge/README.md

 TESTS

-Tests used include theme-check and debug-bar.
+Tests used include theme-check, debug-bar, and cross-browser testing.

 Contributors